-If you are looking for an easy-to-prepare surprise for Mr. Right on Valentine’s Day, look no further.
+If you are looking for an easy-to-prepare surprise for your significant other on Valentine’s Day, look no further.

 Poire Belle Hélène is a classic French dessert that consists of poached pears served with chocolate syrup.
 Both vanilla ice cream and crystallized violets are used in many of the classic versions.
 This special Valentine dessert will make a beautiful presentation and is sure to satisfy your sweetheart.
 It was named after the operetta La belle Hélène around 1870 by Auguste Escoffier.

 - 4-5 firm Bartlett, Bosc or Forelle (small) pears

 - 1 vanilla bean